R3mmurd/CS50G/README.md

 in a two-hours-class.
 Then, we had to do an assignment over each game.
 In the end, we had to develop a complete game as a final project based on minimum requirements.

+## Requirements

+The codes from assignment00 to assigment07 and final were developed by using the library Love2D version 0.10.2 available [here](https://github.com/love2d/love/releases).
+The codes from assignment08 to assignment10 were developed with [Unity](https://unity.com/).

 The following list of subdirectories contains each of the assignments:

 - **assignment00**: Contains the implementation of a remake of Pong.
 See details